ginkgobioworks/gen/examples/protein_engineering/Analysis.md

 [...]

 ```
-And then once you're insde the Docker container:
+And then once you're inside the Docker container:
 ```console
 # apt update
 # apt install -y graphviz